Towards Mirror Symmetry for Varieties of General Type: The mixed Hodge structure on the cohomology of the vanishing cycles

-If $g:\bar{X}\ra C$ is a proper map to a Riemann surface $C$ and $p\in C$, we denote by $\psi_{g,p}$ and $\phi_{g,p}$ the above functors on the category of complexes of sheaves on $g^{-1}(O)$ for a disk $O$ centered at $p$, small enough so that $p$ is the only critical value of $g$ in $O$.
-Clearly, the image of the functor is independent of the size of the disk.
-This now explains the notation of Theorem \ref{sabbahmaintheorem}. \end{definition}
+If $g:\bar{X}\ra C$ is a proper map to a Riemann surface $C$ and $p\in C$, we denote by $\psi_{g,p}$ and $\phi_{g,p}$ the above functors on the category of complexes of sheaves on $g^{-1}(\DD)$ for a disk $\DD$ centered at $p$, small enough so that $p$ is the only critical value of $g$ in $\DD$.
+Clearly, the image of the functor is independent of the size of the disk. \end{definition}

-\begin{theorem} Let $f:\bar{X}\rightarrow O$ be a proper morphism over a disk $O$, and suppose $X\subseteq\bar{X}$ is an open subset such that, with $D:=\bar{X}\setminus X$ flat over $O$, $Y=f^{-1}(0)$, $D\cup Y$ is a reduced normal crossings divisor.
+\begin{theorem} Let $f:\bar{X}\rightarrow \DD$ be a proper morphism over a disk $\DD$, and suppose $X\subseteq\bar{X}$ is an open subset such that, with $D:=\bar{X}\setminus X$ flat over $\DD$, $Y=f^{-1}(0)$, $D\cup Y$ is a reduced normal crossings divisor.
 Let $j^D:X\rightarrow \bar{X}$ be the inclusion and

 be the decomposition into irreducible components.
 We define the sheaf on $\bar{X}$

 where ${\CC}_{Y_i}$ denotes the (push-forward of) the constant sheaf on $Y_i$ with coefficients in $\CC$.
 We define $\CC_{D_i}$ and $\CC_{D^1}$ similarly.
 We set